ProjectAliceDev/aliceos/mkdocs/01-install.md

 4. Click "Build".

 Your resulting ZIP file will be located in `AliceOS-x.x.x-dists`, and you can follow the instructions from **Downloading the base system** to finalize installation.

-!!! warning "About building AliceOS for DDLC use"
-    If you plan to build AliceOS for a Doki Doki Literature Club! mod, you must make sure that you use Ren'Py SDK v**6.99.12.4** to maintain compatibility.